pivotal/docs-tap/troubleshooting.md

 ### Symptom

-If you upgrade from TAP v0.4, the debug convention may not apply to the app run image.
+If you upgrade from Tanzu Application Platform v0.4, the debug convention may not apply to the app run image.

 ### Cause

-The TAP v0.4 lacks SBOM data.
+The Tanzu Application Platform v0.4 lacks SBOM data.

 ### Solution

-Delete existing app images that were built using TAP v0.4.
+Delete existing app images that were built using Tanzu Application Platform v0.4.

 ## <a id='build-scripts-lack-execute-bit'></a> Execute Bit Not Set for App Accelerator Build Scripts